2024 Scholarships - Marion County | CampusReel

 2024 Marion County Scholarships

 Marion County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 13% of Marion County residents in Florida over the age of 25 have graduated with a professional degree - 86% have completed high school.
+Despite high costs, 55% of Marion County residents in Indiana over the age of 25 have graduated with a professional degree - 17% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Marion County residents in Florida will continue to need help paying for college.
-7,243 men and 7,203 women are enrolled in grades 9-12 while 4,318 men 6,316 women are currently undergraduates in college.
+It’s clear that Marion County residents in Indiana will continue to need help paying for college.
+22,930 men and 22,432 women are enrolled in grades 9-12 while 19,213 men 26,075 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Marion County residents and can help pay for school in a variety of ways.
 Marion County scholarships, whether they are exclusively available to Marion County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Marion County residents.

 How much total award money and scholarships are available for Marion County residents?